Skip to main content

 CDL.
 The notification must contain the

-driver’s full name, license number, the date of conviction, the location of the
+driver’s full name, license number, the date of conviction, and the location of the

 offense, the specific offense(s) of which the driver was convicted, and whether